HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 is:

-it1 (azufleistanf): … die aktuellen Leistungsanforderungen?
+it1 (azufleistanf): … die Leistungsanforderungen an Ihrer Hochschule?

-it2 (azuforgaufw): … den aktuellen organisatorischen Aufwand?
+it2 (azuforgaufw): … den organisatorischen Aufwand Ihres Aufenthaltes?

-it3 (azuffinanzaufw): … den aktuellen finanziellen Aufwand?
+it3 (azuffinanzaufw): … den finanziellen Aufwand Ihres Aufenthaltes?

 st: